tanuj-kalonia/tanuj-kalonia/README.md

 # Hi there, I am Tanuj Kalonia 👋
-##   Declare Variables not War.
+##   Declare Var not War.
 A passionate Web developer seeking for the best.

 [![](https://visitcount.itsvg.in/api?id=Tanuj3662&icon=6&color=0)](https://visitcount.itsvg.in)